-Treatment is focused on preventing you from producing skin cells too quickly, but there are also steps you can take to help prevent psoriasis flare-ups.
+Treatment focuses on preventing the production of skin cells too quickly.
+There are also steps you can take to help prevent psoriasis flare-ups.

-Eating a healthy diet is important for everyone, but may also help reduce psoriasis flare-ups.
+Eating a nutrient-dense diet may help reduce psoriasis flare-ups.
 Specific foods may be triggers.

-There have been few scientific studies on the effects of diet on psoriasis, however.
-Talk to your doctor about an ideal diet for you.
+However, there have been few scientific studies on diet’s effects on psoriasis.
+Talk with your doctor about an ideal diet for you.

-Sunburn, cuts, and even vaccinations can trigger psoriasis.
 This kind of trauma to the skin can cause a response called the Koebner phenomenon.
-It can cause psoriasis patches to develop in areas where you don’t normally experience flare-ups, which can also make it seem like the psoriasis has spread.
-To avoid this from happening, try these tips:
+It can lead to psoriasis patches developing in areas where you don’t usually experience flare-ups, making it seem as if psoriasis has spread.

-- Use sunscreen if you’ll be in the sun for extended periods of time.
-While some ultraviolet light may help heal your psoriasis, too much exposure can damage your skin, and may even lead to skin cancer.
+- Use sunscreen if you’ll be in the sun for extended periods.
+Though some ultraviolet light may help heal psoriasis, too much exposure can damage your skin and may even lead to skin cancer.

 - Keep a close eye on your skin following vaccinations.
 Vaccinations could lead to a psoriasis flare-up.

-It’s not always easy to manage stress, and it can be unavoidable at times.
-Anything from a sudden life change, like a job transition or the loss of a loved one, to the chronic stress of everyday life is linked to an increase of psoriasis.
+It’s not always easy to manage stress, and it can sometimes be unavoidable.
+From a sudden life change, like a job transition or the loss of a loved one, everyday stress is linked to increased psoriasis.